falcosecurity/test-infra/driverkit/README.md

 You can find more info about the Driverkit Build Grid [here](#driverkit-build-grid).

+It should be noted that the Driverkit Build Grid configurations are kept only for the last kernel-crawler's result, as the crawler represents the uniqe source of truth.
+Therefore, added configurations will be dropped on Driverkit Build Grid updates but published artifacts will not be cleaned up and will still remain available.

 ### Q: How do you publish new drivers?

 A: If you have proper S3 permissions from Terraform or Prow, run